xircleag/layer-patch/README.md

         index: 1
     }]

+> At this time, only set, and not array behaviors are implemented in the code in this repository.

 ##### Using `value` with `index`

 Providing an `index` and a `value` will remove the value at the specified index IF it matches the specified value.